Tensor product of graphs

 The tensor product is also called the direct product, Kronecker product, categorical product, cardinal product, relational product, weak direct product, or conjunction.
 As an operation on binary relations, the tensor product was introduced by Alfred North Whitehead and Bertrand Russell in their Principia Mathematica (1912).
 It is also equivalent to the Kronecker product of the adjacency matrices of the graphs.

-The notation G × H is also (and formerly normally was) used to represent another construction known as the Cartesian product of graphs, but nowadays more commonly refers to the tensor product.
-The cross symbol shows visually the two edges resulting from the tensor product of two edges.
+The notation G × H was formerly (and occasionally still is) used to represent the Cartesian product of graphs, which nowadays is usually written G □ H. The cross symbol in G × H depicts the two edges resulting from the tensor product of two edges, whereas G □ H has four resulting edges.
 This product should not be confused with the strong product of graphs.